Intervention

 Why Using Food as a Reward in Schools Should be Avoided for PBIS Hero

-With that firmly in mind, let’s take a look at why using food as a reward in schools should be avoided.
+Let’s take a look at why using food as a reward in schools should often be avoided, along with some alternative PBIS incentives.

 5 reasons why food rewards should be avoided

-Parents have their own philosophy on what to feed their children, including when they’re allowed to eat treats.
-By issuing food as a classroom reward, you risk compromising the system that students have in place at home.
-This isn’t just potentially confusing for some students; it might also frustrate some parents working hard to establish certain eating habits at home.
+Many families have their own philosophy on feeding their children, including when they’re allowed to eat treats.
+By issuing food as a classroom reward, you risk compromising the system that students have in place outside of school.
+This isn’t just potentially confusing for some students; it might also frustrate some family members working hard to establish certain eating habits.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.